 This might come as a surprise even for experienced surfers, but surfing in Thailand does exist!

 Phuket, the largest island and the second-smallest province of Thailand, is probably the most popular tourist destination in the region.
-And no wonder!
 It has a great lot offer – from Muay Thai boxing camps and cooking classes to diving and yoga.
-But most vacationers come to Phuket for the only reason – its stunning beaches.
+But most vacationers come to Phuket for the only reason – its beaches.

-Just a little more 5 years ago people would barely know that waves that hit Phuket west coast are actually surfable.
-But today the surfing culture on the island is developing rapidly and more and more tourists are getting into surfing.
+Just a little more five years ago people barely knew that waves that hit Phuket west coast are actually surfable.
+But today a laid-back surfing culture on the island is developing rapidly and more and more tourists are getting into surfing.

 The high season for tourists starts in November and lasts until April.
 Starting from May the island begins to desolate.
 It rains almost every day and the Andaman Sea becomes unfriendly to swimmers and beach crawlers.